snisarg/snisarg.github.io/_posts/2021-08-07-tech-interview-prep.markdown

 If you don’t have any rejections, you’re either an expert in your field or more likely, you didn’t aim high enough.

 Also know that interviewing is not an exact science.
-There’s a lot of variability in the expectations vs the job description, level of difficulty of coding questions different interviews ask, how behavioral and design rounds are judged and also things like the mood of the interviewer.
+There’s a lot of variability in the expectations vs the job description, level of difficulty of coding questions interviews ask, how behavioral and design rounds are judged and also things like the mood of the interviewer.
 Do not take these as a judgement on your career and skills.
 There’s just too many uncontrollable variables in the mix.

 Do not get discouraged by rejections.
 Ask the recruiter to provide feedback, improve on those and keep moving ahead.
 (Do note that most companies decline providing feedback in case of legal repercussions.)